abadid/cmsc424-spring2019/project5/README.md

 The notion of a `block` when discussing join algorithms is different however.
 A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.
 Sometimes BNLJ is also called PNLJ.
 Similarly, BNLJOptimized is called BNLJ.

+*Hint:* BNLJ and BNLJOptimized extend from `JoinOperator`.
+You should be familiar with this class, it contains some useful methods  which can help you get the different iterators such as `getPageIterator`, `getRecordIterator` and `getBlockIterator`.

 ### 3: External Sort